Kleo-Karap/KPA_thesis/README.md

-# KPA_thesis
-Key Point Analysis in Greek: A New Dataset and Baselines
+# Key Point Analysis in Greek: A New Dataset and Baselines

 # Hardware used
 - Number of nodes: 1